You will need roughly 2 minutes to read this article.

 Some projects have dependencies that require access to other private repositories during the build.
 There are several options for configuring your project to be able to access other private repositories.

-If your project needs to access private repositories during the build you will get a cloning error and will need to do additional configuration to enable access.
+If your project needs to access other private repositories during the build (e.g., git submodules) you will encounter a cloning error and will need to do additional configuration to enable access.

 The recommended solution for accessing other private repositories is to configure a machine user on your SCM.